Legitcoder/SentimentBot-Rails-API/README.md

 ```

 Note: This endpoint should be used after logging in and decoding the JWT
-token to get the userId to retrieve all user attributes.
+token in the front end to get the userId to retrieve all user attributes.

 ### User Endpoints